ELIXIREstonia/2025-02-11-Python/README.md

 - (Bonus) Introduction to Object-Oriented Programming (OOP) - Acquire a basic understanding of OOP concepts in Python, including classes and objects.

 ## Enjoy Your Learning Journey!
-We hope this material empowers you to begin your Python programming journey confidently.
+We hope this material helps you begin your Python programming journey.
 Whether in a classroom or learning independently, we encourage you to dive deep, experiment, and enjoy the process of becoming proficient in one of the most versatile programming languages in the tech industry today.

 Remember, programming is as much about creativity and exploration as it is about coding.
 So, embark on this journey with curiosity and an open mind.
 Happy Coding!